-Volunteer visits for people living with memory impairment in Halton.
+Volunteer visits for people living with the early stages of dementia or memory impairment in Halton.

 It can be difficult to maintain friendships in the early stages of memory loss.
-Yet social connections are key to retaining communication skills and feeling happy.
+Yet, social connections are key to retaining communication skills and feeling happy.

-They provide a friendly social connection outside of the client’s normal social sphere and will find activities or conversations that appeal to the client’s unique interests and abilities.
+They provide a friendly social connection outside of the client’s normal social sphere and find activities or conversations that appeal to the client’s unique interests and abilities.
 This may involve looking at family photos, going out for a walk or simply sharing coffee and conversation.
 Visits usually happen once a week for 1-2 hours.

 This program is offered free of charge through the generosity of our volunteers, funders and donors.

-Memory Visiting Staff Team:
+Memory Visiting Team